"I've got to leave here. You've got to leave here. And if I go as a false prophet, I'll lose my own soul and lose yours

 --William Branham ("Questions and Answers on the Holy Ghost," tape #59-1219)

-Table of Contents First Things First: What is the Gospel?
-Introduction My Testimony Who Was William Branham?
-Controversial Prophecies of William Branham Controversial Teachings of William Branham Issues and Events in William Branham's Life Jesus According to William Branham The Holy Spirit According to William Branham Key Passages of Scripture The Acts of the Prophet, by Pearry Green Essential Christian Doctrines, by CARM "Examining the Message" Forum What is the Gospel If it's Not the Message?
+Contents Introduction My Testimony Controversial Prophecies of William Branham Controversial Teachings of William Branham Issues and Events in William Branham's Life Jesus According to William Branham The Holy Spirit According to William Branham Key Passages of Scripture Wm.
+Branham Quote Book The Acts of the Prophet, by Pearry Green Essential Christian Doctrines, by CARM "Examining the Message" Forum What is the Gospel If it's Not the Message?
 Contact

 Articles by John Kennah: